wjpark1/MachineLearning/README.md

 # MachineLearning
 This is a project that I built while taking COMPSCI 189: Introduction to Machine Learning, at Berkeley.
 Its files include a standalone perceptron implementation, a mini-library for constructing and training neural networks, and neural network models for a variety of applications.
-The result is a neural network that can solve various tasks.
+The result is a neural network that can solve various tasks (see 'Features')

 ## Technology
 This project was built from scratch with Python, NumPy and Matplotlib.
-It does not use frameworks like TensorFlow, Keras, etc.
+It does not use popular ML frameworks like TensorFlow or Keras.

 ## Features
 - Sin(x) approximation